 There are several different factors that contribute to the increasing prevalence of opioid addiction.
 They are:

 - Overprescribing of pain medication: Many people become addicted after receiving a prescription for opioid painkillers from their doctor.
-Although there are often other treatment options for pain, some doctors may prescribe strong prescription opioids instead.
+Although there are often other treatment options and medications for pain, such as meloxicam (sold under the brand name Mobic), some doctors may prescribe strong prescription opioids instead.
 The long-term use of these medications can lead to substance abuse problems, physical dependence, and addiction.

 - Fentanyl-laced drugs: Fentanyl has certainly made its mark on the opioid crisis, with the majority of overdose deaths being caused by this synthetic opioid drug.
 A tiny dose of fentanyl can be nearly 50 times more powerful than heroin, and many dealers and drug manufacturers are lacing cocaine and other drugs with various amounts of fentanyl.
 This drastically increases the risk of overdose and death among drug users.